Starsector: Gameplay

-Starsector is an open world single-player space combat role playing and exploration game, with a procedurally generated map.
-The player is able to interact with and join one of 7 factions, remain as an independent, and/or become a mercenary.
+Starsector is an open world single-player space combat role playing and exploration game, with a semi-procedurally generated map.
+The player is able to interact with and join one of 7 factions or remain as an independent.
+The game is fully operated only by mouse, outside of combat and usage of hotkeys.

 At the start of the game, the player is given the option to choose their portrait and spawns in the world with a small fleet of ships.
-After an extremely short series of tutorial missions, the player is given complete freedom to do whatever they desire.
-Movement of the player's fleet in the game is controlled by the mouse, or can be set on autopilot.
-The player can either travel freely through space or select a destination to travel to on the map.
-There are various faction-owned colonies where the player can purchase materials, such as supplies for maintenance and fuel for interstellar travel.
-The player can also hire new crew members, purchase ships, and conduct trade at colonies.
-As of the 0.9 patch, the player is able to establish their own colonies and manage their own faction.
+After an optional series of short tutorial missions, the player is given complete freedom to do whatever they desire.
+The player can either travel freely through space or select a destination to travel to on the map, with option to utilize autopilot.
+There are various faction-owned colonies where the player can hire new crew members, purchase ships, and conduct trade.
+The player is also able to establish their own colonies and manage their own faction.

-Missions are offered as the player flies through space or goes to colonies, and will disappear soon after, as transmissions travel in real time.
-Completing these missions rewards you with credits, the universal currency in the sector for conducting business.
+Standard missions are offered as the player flies through space or goes to colonies.
+Completing these missions rewards the player with credits, the in-story universal currency for conducting business.
 The game sports a real-time simulated economy on every colony, with an open market (subject to a tariff of 30 percent) as well as a black market, where one can purchase and sell illegal goods without a tariff.
-Which goods are illegal vary between factions; for instance, "The Hegemony" bans the purchase and sale of recreational drugs, human organs, AI cores, and heavy weaponry.
+Black market trade also raises suspicion, which results in searches of the players fleet or damaging of reputation with the faction of the colony.
+Which goods are illegal to sell on the open market vary between factions; for instance, "The Hegemony" bans the purchase and sale of recreational drugs, human organs, AI cores, and heavy weaponry.

 All ships in the game are customizable through the "refit" feature, and the player can equip different weapons, perks, and special abilities to every ship.
 These perks/abilities ("hullmods") have a wide range of different effects, such as improving the ship's travel speed, improving the armor/swivel speed of the ship's weapon mounts, or making the survey of planets cheaper.

+Most gainful actions like combat, discovery of celestial objects, or trading profitably, reward the player with experience.
+When the player gains enough they gain a level and a skill point which they can allocate to a number of skills in preset categories.
+Along the way to a higher level the player also periodically gains "story points", which can be spent on various extraordinary actions, for example disengaging from an enemy when usually unable to, or taking beneficial actions in story moments via dialogue options.